blox-dev/Eurovault/README.md

 # EuroVault

-## Overview

 European Statistics Visualisation Tool

 ## Features

-- **Interactive Map**: Easily view and compare data across EU countries.
+- **Interactive Map**: View and compare data across EU countries
-- **Clear Visuals**: Data is displayed in an intuitive way to help users make informed decisions.
-- **Customizable Preferences**: Choose what matters most to you, such as cost of living, job opportunities, or quality of life.
+- **Customizable Preferences**: Choose what data you want to see, by selecting different datasets, parameters and time periods
-- **Up-to-Date Information**: Access the latest statistics from Eurostat.
+- **Up-to-Date Information**: Access the latest statistics from Eurostat through the metadata editor

 ## Technologies Used